 The average house can reduce its emissions by about one sixth by installing cavity-wall insulation - this could lead to a saving of 750 kg of carbon dioxide per year.

-It costs around £500 to install cavity-wall insulation, but it can pay for itself through reduced heating bills within 5 years.
+It costs around £500-£1,500, depending on size and type of house, to install cavity-wall insulation, but it can pay for itself through reduced heating bills within 5 years.

-Grants are available to cover the total cost of insulation for those aged 70 or over, or in receipt of certain benefits, and discounts are available to others.
+Grants may be available to cover the total cost of insulation for those aged 70 or over, or in receipt of certain benefits, and discounts are available to others.

 The most immediate benefit noticed by many home owners, after cavity-wall insulation has been installed, is that the rooms are warmer and have a more even temperature.
 The house will stay warmer longer in winter and cooler longer in summer.
 There will be less condensation on external walls and fewer draughts.